tobbie/design-patterns/definition.md

 14. Mediator design pattern: reduce communication complexity between multiple objects or classes.
-This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.

-With the Mediator pattern, this can be accomplished by creating a mediator object which handles the communication between a group of objects while leaving those objects completely decoupled from one another, and completely unaware of the mediator object itself.
-Here, we are creating a new List instance, passing it in a list of fruits.
-We are also creating a text_field instance and a mediator instance, which takes both the list instance and the text_field instance as parameters.
-Now, at last, we can see the Mediator pattern in action.
+In this example of the Mediator pattern, we have a text field which will receive input from a user.
+As that input changes, a list of words that the user can select from will be narrowed down to include only those words beginning with the string of text entered by the user.
+For example, if the user types 'a', then the list of words to choose from will be narrowed down to include only the words in the list beginning with the letter 'a'.
+At last, we can see the Mediator pattern in action.
 As the value of the text_field changes to "a", the mediator, which is an observer on the text_field instance, narrows the list down.
-As the user continues to type, the mediator continues to narrow the list of words.
-Neither the list, nor the text_field 'colleagues' are aware of one another.
-And, neither the list, nor the text_field are aware of the mediator.
-The 'save_to_memento' method will create (originate) a new memento object, passing it a value that is representative of the current state of this originator object.we restore the state of the originator to the state that has been captured within the memento object of the caretaker object.
-The originator's state will be restored from "name:bar" back to the previous state of "name:foo"

 15. Memento design pattern: is used to restore state of an object to a previous state.

  The originator creates and passes a memento to a special class called a caretaker.
 The sole responsibility of the caretaker is to maintain the memento object of the originator.
 Then, at a later time, the originator can restore itself to a previous state by setting it’s state to the state encapsulated in the memento object of its caretaker.
-The 'Originator' of the Memento pattern is an object that is responsible for saving its state by creating a memento and then passing a representation of its state into that memento, to be restored at a later time.
-Here, we are creating
-a new List instance, passing it in a list of fruits.
-We are also creating a text_field instance and a mediator instance, which takes both the list instance and the text_field instance as parameters.
-Now, at last, we can see the Mediator pattern in action.
-As the value of the text_field changes to "a", the mediator, which is an observer on the text_field instance, narrows the list down.
-As the user continues to type, the mediator continues to narrow the list of words.
-Neither the list, nor the text_field 'colleagues' are aware of one another.
-And, neither the list, nor the text_field are aware of the mediator.
-The 'save_to_memento' method will create (originate) a new memento object, passing it a value that is representative of the current state of this originator object.we restore the state of the originator to the state that has been captured within the memento object of the caretaker object.
-The originator's state will be restored from "name:bar" back to the previous state of "name:foo"

 16. Obesrver pattern: Define a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.